Right to Know Act

-Academic forgiveness is designed to provide returning students with low grades a fresh start upon re-enrolling after at least three terms of non-enrollment at CFCC (one full year).
-Prior to evaluation for Academic Forgiveness, the student must be re-admitted to the college, registered, and successfully complete the first return term with 6 credit hours or more.
-Of the 6 credit hours, ACA-090 (3 credit hours) is strongly encouraged along with one other class.
-The term GPA must be 2.0 or higher.
+Academic Forgiveness is designed to provide returning students with low grades a fresh start upon re-enrolling after at least three terms of non-enrollment at CFCC (one full year).
+Prior to applying for academic forgiveness, the student must demonstrate a renewed academic interest and effort by earning at least a 2.0 term GPA in the first six (6) semester hours completed after re-enrollment.
+Developmental course credits will not count toward the first six (6) hours.
+At the time of application for Academic Forgiveness, the student should not have any failing grades during the re-enrollment period.
 Students returning to their same program of study may be best served by retaking courses for replacement grades instead of pursuing Academic Forgiveness.

 Note: The three-term period of non-enrollment starts the term after the last enrollment and goes for three full terms.
 For example, if the student stops attending after the Fall term, they must not enroll the following Spring, Summer, or Fall to be eligible.

 Grade Appeal Procedure

 The purpose of the Student Grade Appeal Procedure is to provide an orderly and equitable process for resolving differences between students and faculty relating to final grades where the student believes he/she is being treated unfairly or arbitrarily.